rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 In the main function, Go’s http.ListenAndServe() listens on the given port, and routes incoming requests through the handler.

 Our HelloServer handler responds to any request by printing “Hello, you requested: %s”, with the URL path replacing the %s placeholder.
-This is not an amazing HTTP server, and

-it doesn’t do a whole lot, but it is a full- fledged Go application, which can now be compiled into a binary.
+This is not an amazing HTTP server, and it doesn’t do a whole lot, but it is a full- fledged Go application, which can now be compiled into a binary.

 ### Building the Hello Go Application

-With the hello.go file saved, run the following command from the project’s root directory:
+With the hello.go file saved, build an executable file by running the following command from the project’s root directory:

 ```bash
 $ go build cmd/hello/hello.go